-Our board of directors currently consists of eight directors, R. Edward Anderson, Brian P. Carney, Jonathan Duskin, Laurens M. Goff, Margaret L. Jenkins, Barbara Levy, John S. Lupo and Bruce D. Smith.
+Our board of directors currently consists of seven directors, Brian P. Carney, Jonathan Duskin, Laurens M. Goff, Margaret L. Jenkins, Barbara Levy, John S. Lupo and Bruce D. Smith.
 In accordance with the Company's bylaws and certificate of incorporation, our board determines the number of directors on our board, but such number cannot be less than five or more than nine.
-Our directors are divided into three classes with staggered three-year terms so that the term of one class expires at each annual meeting of stockholders.
-See Proposal 2 below for a proposal to declassify the board of directors and which, if passed, would provide for annual election of all directors by 2021.
-This year, three nominees will be proposed for election as Class I directors at the annual meeting.
+Our board has currently fixed the size of the board at seven members.